MU Vice Chancellor for Research, Graduate Studies and Economic Development; UM System Vice President for Research and Economic Development

 Over the course of his career, Dr. McIntosh has successfully garnered extramural support from NSF, NIH, USDA, Cystic Fibrosis Association of Missouri, the Missouri Life Sciences Research Board, as well as industry sponsors.
 Dr. McIntosh also serves a primary role in the development and operations of campus biotechnology core facilities, working to augment investigator-driven research in areas such as genomics, proteomics, metabolomics, structural biology and bioinformatics.
 Dr. McIntosh has served as the Director of the MU DNA Core Facility since 1987 and has seen it implement a constellation of genomics technologies over the years, including Sanger and Illumina next generation DNA sequencing platforms, gene expression technologies (including Affymetrix, Illumina Bead Station, Nimblegen and Illumina RNAseq), qPCR and RT-PCR technologies and high throughput DNA/RNA sample and library preparation.
 In 2004, Dr. McIntosh was appointed Director of the MU Core Facilities, with oversight responsibilities for seven additional campus technology centers for mass spectrometry, NMR spectroscopy, electron and light microscopy, flow cytometry, protein crystallization and x-ray diffraction, and transgenic animal production.
 His responsibilities include fiscal oversight, personnel staffing and technical development, and instrumentation and technology acquisition.
 In 2008, Dr. McIntosh and colleagues from around the campus were awarded a Life Sciences Trust Fund award from the State of Missouri to develop an Informatics Research Core Facility to enhance campus infrastructure and technical expertise in specific bioinformatics subdisciplines including genomics, proteomics and metabolomics.

 In 2015, Dr. McIntosh was appointed Associate Vice Chancellor for Research and Strategic Initiatives.
 In this role, he worked with institutional research leaders to build programmatic initiatives that take advantage of strategic research and infrastructure resources in linkages to translational outcomes involving clinical and commercial applications.
 Key to these initiatives are the partnerships among the colleges of Engineering, Veterinary Medicine and Medicine in developing a robust Comparative Medicine/One Health approach to research investments.
-In November 2015, he was appointed Interim Vice Chancellor for Research, Graduate Studies and Economic Development.
-In this role he is charged with the responsibilities of growing the campus research enterprise with strategic investments in faculty and infrastructure, and developing a framework for faculty investigators to link their intellectual opportunities with the commercial sector.
-He is also responsible for support and enhancement of the graduate and postdoctoral training programs across this diverse campus.
+In November 2015, he was appointed MU's Interim Vice Chancellor for Research, Graduate Studies and Economic Development.
+In June 2017, the MU position became permanent, and Dr. McIntosh was also appointed Vice President for Research and Economic Development for the four campus MU System.
+In these roles he is charged with growing the MU and System research enterprises with strategic investments in faculty and infrastructure, and developing a framework for faculty investigators to link their intellectual opportunities with the commercial sector.
+In his MU postion he is also responsible for support and enhancement of the graduate and postdoctoral training programs across its diverse campus.